Henry Salgado: Career

 Henry Salgado was born in Tampa, Florida.
 Salgado began his restaurant career as a busboy and later became a corporate trainer for a national chain restaurant.
 He was educated at the Florida Culinary Institute in West Palm Beach, Florida.
 Salgado worked at Max's Grill in Boca Raton, Florida, Hotel La Valencia in San Diego, California and at the Horseradish Grill in Atlanta, Georgia before he and his wife opened the Spanish River Grill in New Smyrna Beach, Florida in 1999.
-The Spanish River Grill specializes in modern Spanish cuisine, influenced by Salgado's Cuban heritage.
+The Spanish River Grill specializes in modern Spanish cuisine, influenced by Salgado's [Spanish] heritage.

-ISalgado was a finalist for the Best Chef South for James Beard Award in 2012 and 2014 James Beard Award.
+ISalgado was a semi finalist for the Best Chef South for James Beard Award in 2012 and 2014 James Beard Award.